rodri-r/minecraft-on-akash/examples/forge/README.md

 I like to use Filebase.com

-## Uploading your backup to Filebase
+## Uploading your backups to Filebase

 You will need to install awscli version 1 or 2